OMA-B/form-validator/README.md

 This is quite some project to build my knowledge on how to:

-~ make an nice form UI
+~ make an nice form UI, using SASS/SCSS

 ~ make cool and smooth animation effects, with video implentation